iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient, Forward Backwards Envelope.md

 Where $G_t(x) = \beta(x - x^+)$, it can be interpreted as the step size, or the error of the fixed point iterations on the prox gradient operator.
 Take notice that, if $x^+ = x$, it would mean current $x^+, x$ are fixed point of the proximal gradient operator, then the optimal solution is satisfied because zero belongs to the subgradient of $g(x) + h(x)$.

+**Remarks**

+Convexity not assumed.
+However, to allow the same argument for non-convexity, the definition of Subgradient requires refinement, i.e: the Limiting subgradient instead of the convex subgradient.

 ---
 ### **A Monotone Method**